ecrosstexas/ecrosstexas.com-excellent/src/posts/2021-09-09-inconvenient-truths-covid19.md

     - COVID-19
     - CDC
 ---
-[Tom Elliott](https://twitter.com/tomselliott) lays down a few facts the government might not want you know as they continue in a tyrannical path towards controling everything and everyone in America.
+[Tom Elliott](https://twitter.com/tomselliott) lays down a few facts the government might not want you to know as they continue in a tyrannical path towards controling everything and everyone in America.

 https://twitter.com/tomselliott/status/1435956522719211526